-As part of the license agreement, the Company is obligated to pay Pfizer potential future clinical and regulatory milestone payments, as well as sales milestones upon achievement of net sales ranging from \$250.0 million to \$1.0 billion for each product type.
+As part of the license agreement, the Company is obligated to pay Pfizer potential future development milestone payments, as well as sales milestones upon achievement of net sales ranging from \$250.0 million to \$1.0 billion for each product type.
 The Company is also obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage based on marginal net sales of each licensed product.

-Payment to Supplier
+Payments to Supplier

-In June 2016, the Company entered into an agreement with a supplier whereby the Company will pay \$3,000 to the supplier to acquire equipment which will be used solely to manufacture product for the Company.
-This payment will be offset against the price of the product to be supplied under a future supply agreement. \$1,578 and \$599 remained outstanding to the supplier as of December 31, 2016 and December 31, 2017, respectively.
+In June 2016, the Company entered into an agreement with a supplier whereby the Company would pay \$3,017 to the supplier to acquire equipment which will be used solely to manufacture product for the Company.
+This payment will be offset against the price of the product to be supplied under a future supply agreement. \$1,578, \$599 and \$616 remained outstanding to the supplier as of December 31, 2016, December 31, 2017 and March 31, 2018, respectively.